 In the 1840s, Cranford is ruled by the ladies.
 They adore good gossip; and romance and change is in the air, as the unwelcome grasp of the Industrial Revolution rapidly approaches their beloved rural market-town.

 The series tells the story of Amy Dorrit, who spends her days earning money for the family and looking after her proud father, who is a long term inmate of Marshalsea debtors' prison in ...
 See full summary »

 Nell Trent lives with her grandfather, the proprietor of the Old Curiosity Shop.
-Grandfather has a disquieting secret-a gambling addiction fed by high-interest loans from the bully Daniel Quilp.
-The villainous Quilp wants to get possession of the shop-and Nell.
+Grandfather has a disquieting secret, a gambling addiction fed by high-interest loans from the bully Daniel Quilp.
+The villainous Quilp wants to get possession of the shop, and Nell.
 In league with his lawyer Samson Brass and Samson's sister Sally, Quilp seizes Grandfather's assets.
 But Nell organizes an escape from the shop in the dead of night, and she and Grandfather begin a harrowing odyssey through the English countryside with their nemesis in hot pursuit.
 Convinced that there is a family fortune to be gained, Nell's brother Fred and his friend Dick Swiveller join in the chase.
-Meanwhile Nell and Grandfather encounter a slew of eccentric characters, including Mrs. Jarley, who runs a lurid traveling waxworks where Nell and Grandfather earn a meager wage for a brief time.
+Meanwhile, Nell and Grandfather encounter a slew of eccentric characters, including Mrs. Jarley, who runs a lurid traveling waxworks where Nell and Grandfather earn a meager wage for a brief time.
 Nell and her grandfather are eventually forced to beg for survival.
 Will Nell's young friend Kit Nubbles and a mysterious stranger ...
-Written by

 Was this review helpful to you?